 Bills' Isaiah McKenzie: Scores in preseason win

-McKenzie scored on a six-yard run during Friday's 24-20 preseason win over Detroit.
+McKenzie was not targeted in the passing game but scored on a. six-yard jet sweep in Friday's preseason win over the Lions.

-McKenzie capped off Buffalo's first touchdown drive early in the second quarter with a six-yard end around in which he stutter-stepped the Lions' defense.
-It was a reminder of McKenzie's potential with the ball in his hands and how fall he has fallen since -- at one point -- being Buffalo's second or third receiver in 2018.
-McKenzie has always been capable of making people miss in the open field, but consistency and ball security have been issues dating back to his time in Denver.
-He has plenty of firepower, but special teams might be a determining factor in whether he makes the team.
+Assuming the Bills stick with a top five of Zay Jones, John Brown, Cole Beasley, Andre Roberts and Robert Foster, that leaves perhaps one spot left.
+There are still a slew of decent wide receivers left before cuts, but if the Bills keep that sixth spot, it appears to be between McKenzie, Duke Williams and Ray-Ray McCloud.
+Williams has scored in each of the last two games and has excellent size and athletic ability, while McKenzie is a nice jack-of-all trades wideout and is probably the best guy on the roster for the jet-sweep play the Bills love to use.

 More News